costycnc/costycnc-stroke-foam-cutter/README.md

 To use Costycnc, simply open an image of the text or shape you want to cut.
 Then, use the tools in Costycnc to create the contour.

-Costycnc offers a variety of tools to help you create precise contours, including:

-Pen tool: The pen tool allows you to create freehand contours.
-Line tool: The line tool allows you to create straight lines.
-Rectangle tool: The rectangle tool allows you to create rectangles.
-Circle tool: The circle tool allows you to create circles.
 Once you've created the contour, you can save it or copy it to the clipboard.

 Converting contours to G-code:

-To convert the contour to G-code, you can use the Costycnc G-code generator.
+To convert the contour to G-code, you can use the Costycnc G-code generator from here <a hrefs="https://www.costycnc.it/cm8">https://www.costycnc.it/cm8</a>.
 The G-code generator will create a file that you can then load into your foam cutter.

 Conclusion: